DevOps Metrics: Understanding DORA Metrics for Performance Improvement

 Example

 An e-commerce company implements DORA metrics but finds that manual testing takes too long to deploy frequently.
-They save lead time and boost deployment frequency by automating testing and streamlining CI/CD pipelines.
+They save lead time and boost deployment frequency by introducing automated testing to reduce release friction, support multiple deployments with less risk, and streamline CI/CD pipelines.
 This lets businesses quickly release new features and upgrades, giving them an edge.

 Finance Sector